mxagar/elastic_search_guide/elasticsearch_catalogue.md

   }
 }

-// --- Specifying the Result Size
+// --- Specifying the Result Size and Offset

 // Using a query parameter
 GET /recipes/_search?size=2